 - Irrational fears that something bad will happen, intrusive thoughts (such as thinking about harming themself or others), or specific obsessions.

 - Behavior rituals and/or repetitive behaviors, such as constant checking or counting.
 If your student is performing an action to provide relief for an unrelated fear, this is important to take note of.
 For instance – a student believes that if they don't snap their fingers eleven times before a meal, they will get food poisoning.
 Or, another example we may see in students - “locker” rituals that eventually begin to cause tardiness (making sure the dial is at zero, spinning the combination a certain number of times, rhythmically tapping on the metal vents repeatedly to make sure it's locked, etc.).

-Obsessive compulsive disorder can be an extremely debilitating condition, and it's important to recognize if your child is struggling.
-OCD is very treatable – a wealth of resources exist (from therapy to medication) that can be truly life-changing for individuals that suffer from this disorder.
+Obsessive-compulsive disorder can be an extremely debilitating condition, and it's important to recognize if your child is struggling.
+OCD is very treatable – a wealth of resources exists (from therapy to medication) that can be truly life-changing for individuals that suffer from this disorder.
 The most important thing is to recognize warning signs and talk to your kids and doctor if you notice unusual behavior.
 Through understanding and support, OCD can be very manageable.
-For more information about obsessive compulsive disorder, check out these links below:
+For more information about obsessive-compulsive disorder, check out these links below: